sinshu/matflat/README.md

 * Unsafe pointers are required, similar to the original BLAS and LAPACK routines.
 * Only column-major order is supported.
-* GEVD supports only symmetric matrices.
+* EVD and GEVD support only symmetric (Hermitian) matrices.